hharshadaa/bionix-test/README.md

 ![](logo.png)

-Chrome extension that replaces occurrences of 'the cloud' with 'my butt'
+Chrome extension that replaces the the first half of the words to bold script.

 [Direct download of crx file](https://github.com/panicsteve/cloud-to-butt/blob/master/CloudToButt.crx?raw=true)